Concern for Family Members

 If you have concerns about breast cancer risk, share these concerns with your family.

-Family members should discuss their breast cancer risk with their health care providers.
+Family members should discuss their personal breast cancer risk with their health care providers.

 Learn more about talking with your health care provider about breast cancer risk.